 The Camp Yalla team is based on the east coast, so programming will be catered toward Eastern Standard / Daylight Time.
-Campers on Central (Daylight) Time should have no problem joining in, as morning activities will not start before 9 AM EST. Once camper registration is complete, we'll be able to release a more detailed schedule so that you know the time of each bunk and elective activity.
+Campers on Central (Daylight) Time should have no problem joining in, as morning activities will not start before 10 AM EST. Once camper registration is complete for each session, we'll be able to release a more detailed schedule so that you know the time of each bunk and elective activity.

-If you're located in a different timezone from those listed above, please let us know by filling out our free trial sign up form.
+If you're located in a different timezone from those listed above, please let us know by contacting email@example.com.
 If we have enough campers around the same age on Pacific Time, for example, we will be able to run a bunk activity for those campers at a later hour each morning.

 2. How much does it cost to register my child for Camp Yalla?

 We could not be more excited to have your camper aboard!
 Each 2-week session is $315 per camper.
 Not sure if you’re sold?
 No worries!
 We have plenty of video footage of our activities and parent meet & greet that we'd be happy to share when you reach out to firstname.lastname@example.org.